Alsantade/printf/README.md

-This is a group project done by me and my partner
+This is a group project that can be done by me and my partner